The Real Madrid star played an hour before being replaced as the Irish were put to the sword in ruthless fashion

 Almeida opened the scoring in just the second minute with a powerful close-range header - his first international goal since March last year - and Ireland defender Keogh helped Portugal into a 2-0 lead with 25 minutes remaining in the half.

-The contest was over before the break thanks to Almeida's 37th-minute goal as Portugal extended its unbeaten streak to eight games, having not tasted defeat since September's 3-1 loss to Brazil in an international friendly in the United States.
+The contest was over before the break thanks to Almeida's 37th-minute goal as Portugal extended their unbeaten streak to eight games, having not tasted defeat since September's 3-1 loss to Brazil in an international friendly in the United States.

 James McClean pulled a goal back for Ireland six minutes into the second half to salvage some pride following a poor performance, though Vieirinha and Fabio Coentrao struck inside the final 13 minutes as Portugal ended their three-game winless streak against the Irish.